-The Memorial Day is upon us, which marks the beginning of summer and a peak travel season.
+Summer is upon us, which marks peak travel season.
 Before you hit the road, adopt a 'safety-first' mindset when planning a trip.

 A travel security plan has a few key components: your personal safety, preparing for emergencies, and the security of your data and belongings.

 Here are a few tips for novice and seasoned travelers alike:

 Scan / photograph your passport and driver’s license.
 It’s best to carry a hard copy and keep digital copies in a password-protected account online.

 Have your emergency and insurance contact information with you.
 It is best to do a little research on local emergency facilities and have contact information handy.

 Give a copy of your itinerary to a friend or family member who isn’t traveling with you, along with a printout of your passport, driver's license, and emergency information.

 When out and about, practice good situational awareness.
 It’s easy to be distracted in new places so keep tabs of your belongings and your surroundings at all times.